-Applicants must submit commitment letters or equivalent documents that demonstrate that all matching funds (whether cash or in-kind) from all sources (i.e., any applicant, any co-applicants, and any other sources of matching funds) referenced in the application will be unencumbered, unrestricted, and committed at the time of award and that are signed by authorized representatives of the sources of the matching funds.
-Authorized Organizational Representatives (AOR) must have the authority to execute documents and to obligate and expend funds on behalf of their respective organizations.
+Applicants must submit commitment letters or equivalent documents that demonstrate that all matching funds (whether cash or in-kind) from all sources (i.e., any applicant, any co-applicants, and any other sources of matching funds) referenced in the application will be available as needed and will be unencumbered, unrestricted, and committed to the project.
+Matching share commitment letters must be signed by an authorized representative of the source of the matching funds.
+Authorized representatives must have the authority to execute documents and to obligate and expend funds on behalf of their respective organizations.